 In the past, our road has become impassable during sudden downpours like this one.
 I pulled into Wilshire Drive, then slowed down as we drove through water so deep, it splashed over the running boards:

 Luckily, the storm cleared within about 90 minutes, and for the first time in recent memory, the storm sewers, though unable to keep up with the downpour, were continuously draining, instead of surcharging back into the street.
-Could the storm sewer relining program on Wilshire Drive and other streets be helping?
+Could the recent storm sewer relining program on Wilshire Drive and other streets be helping a little bit?

 As fast as it started, the whole thing was over.
 The next day, Sunday, was another gorgeous, crowded day at the beach.
 But in the trees near the overflowing parking lot, I could see storm runoff damage from the previous day’s storm: